isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <h4>LET'S TRY THIS AT HOME!</h4>
 <h5>It Is Time for Yoga</h5>
-<p>Check out this link for the different yoga poses based on the marine animals.
+<p>Check out this <a href="https://parentingchaos.com/ocean-themed-kids-yoga/" target="_blank">link</a> for the different yoga poses based on the marine animals.
 Let's have some fun and stretch your body! <br>
 <i><b>Disclaimer:</b> Please try out these poses under strict adult supervision and ensure that your bodies are not pushed beyond their limits.</i></p>

 <div class="row is-multiline">